 Start by analysing your spending for the week.
 Identify what is essential and what is a luxury and start whittling away.
 Do you really need three coffees a day from your work’s local barista or could you bring a to go cup from home for your first cup of coffee each day?
 Something as simple as this could save you $1000 in a year.

 Siphon off some savings

-If you, like me, get paid by direct deposit consider setting up an automatic payment to a savings account or approaching your employee about salary sacrificing some of your wage for superannuation.
-It’s a simple way to save and in the first instance, the automatic nature ensures you are more likely to meet your savings goals and less likely to spend.
+It’s a simple way to save and in the first instance.
+Plus the automatic nature ensures you are more likely to meet your savings goals and less likely to spend.

 Cut back on past and present debt